Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Introduction

 From a completely different angle, belief-invariance has been a topic of research in physics (motivated by questions in the foundations of quantum mechanics \cite{PR, Tsilerson, Barrett, masanes}) and theoretical computer science (motivated by multi-prover interactive proof systems~\cite{KRR} and parallel repetition of games~\cite{buhrman2014parallel,FriedmanRV16,lancien2015parallel}), under the name of \textit{non-signalling correlations}.
-In these investigations, belief-invariance is relevant because it describes the largest class of correlations that obey relativistic causality.
+In these investigations, belief-invariance is not used for making the analysis more convenient, but it is relevant in itself: it describes the largest class of correlations that obey relativistic causality.

-Here, we bring together the strands of thought coming from these two backgrounds.
-On the one hand, this results in a more general and much richer picture of non-locality as a resource and, on the other hand, allows us to import findings from the physics of non-locality and non-signalling to game theory.
-The interdisciplinarity leaves us with the problem of choosing the language in which to formulate our results, as we might end up not reaching anyone from either side of the discipline divide.
-We have chosen to use a language familiar to game theorists, but hopefully not too far from the one used in physics and computer science.

-We define and study the class of \emph{belief-invariant communication equilibria} and compare it with the classes of communication equilibria and correlated equilibria.
-We discuss, always in the language of game theory, relevant examples from physics \cite{CHSH, Greenberger90, Brunner13, Pappa15} and we introduce new ones.
-Our examples are applied to the study of the \textit{social welfare} of games.
-Namely, we exhibit a game where belief-invariance is socially better than any correlated equilibrium, and a game where all non-belief-invariant communication equilibria have a suboptimal social welfare.